kevindurb/blog/content/posts/i-run-kubernetes-btw.md

 a cluster and then just use yaml to describe the containers I want to run, the networking I want, the configuration I want, everything.
 Changing things out is as easy as just changing lines of text and waiting for it to deploy.
-This is probably so appealing to be because I'm a software engineer and love infrastructre as code.
+This is probably so appealing to me because I'm a software engineer and love infrastructure as code.

 ## Whats my homelab now?